 - 3 tablespoons olive oil or other oil

 - 1 teaspoon dried thyme

 - 1 tablespoon lime juice

 - 1/4 teaspoon chipotle pepper or cayenne pepper, for some heat

 - Combine the chicken and oil in a bowl and toss until coated.

 - Add the lime juice and toss again.

 - Now add all the spices and remaining ingredients in any order.

-- Turn on a grill (or they can be cooked in a frying pan or skillet) to medium heat and cook each chicken piece on both sides until browned and tender (a few minutes on each side).
+- Use a grill, or cook in a frying pan or skillet, over to medium heat and cook each chicken piece on both sides until browned and tender (a few minutes on each side).